YzyLmc/YzyLmc.github.io/docs/_posts/2021-07-05-buffalo-post.md

 ---
 ![niagara29](/images/buffalo/buffalo29.jpeg)

-Under the Bridal Veils, outside the Cave of the Winds, the water-flow was so strong that I can barely take a picture
+Under the Bridal Veils, outside the Cave of the Winds, the water-flow was so strong that I can barely take a picture。

 ---
 ![niagara19](/images/buffalo/buffalo19.jpg)